cfpb/design-system/docs/pages/text-inputs.md

           should be proportional to the expected user input, so that the user can see what they've typed without having to scroll to reveal hidden content.
 See the guidelines section below for more information.
-      - variation_name: Multi-line text area input
+      - variation_name: Multi-line textarea input
         variation_description: Use for long-form answers that are more than a single word or two.
 Make sure the input size is big enough that the user can see what they've typed without having to scroll to reveal hidden